 - A student has the right to appeal to the Vice President of Student Services.
-The appeal form for the Vice President of Student Services is available at www.VictoriaCollege.edu/ FinancialAidForms. - The decision made by the Vice President of Student Services is final.
+The Appeal for the Vice President of Student Services can be found at www.VictoriaCollege.edu > Students > Vice President of Student Services > Student Appeal and Complaint Form. - The decision made by the Vice President of Student Services is final.